 Use diluted - 20:80 dilution (one part essential oil: four part of vegetable oil).
 Then,

-Can this Oil be used for Pets?
+Can this Oil be Used for Animals?
 Yes, but honestly such a hot oil, I would use the blend Exodus II, or other gentler oils with similar properties.

 This oil can create extreme contact sensitization and skin irritation.
-May also irritate the nasal membranes if diffused however I have never personally had this experience.
+May also irritate the nasal membranes if diffused.

 Women who are pregnant should not use this oil.